trustly/bankapi/doc/rationale.md

 It turns out SWIFT is perfectly suited for the task of exchanging public keys.
 If bank A sends their public keys to bank B as a normal SWIFT text message, bank B will know it really comes from A.
 Bank B will also be able to later on provide proof to others bank A really did send them that particular public key, as SWIFT messages are archieved.
-That also means Bank B will be able to proove all messages sent over the Internet from bank A really comes from bank A.
+That also means Bank B will be able to prove all messages sent over the Internet from bank A really comes from bank A.

 The more banks that exchange public keys, the stronger will a potential "web of trust" be where each bank would sign the other banks public keys, allowing others to trust an unknown bank's public key because it has been signed by multiple other banks, which public keys can be found on their websites.